Qiskit/rustworkx/README.md

 networkx usage (hence the name) but is designed to provide a high performance general purpose graph library to any python application.
-The project started as just building a faster general purpose graph to use as the underlying implementation for the DAGC at the center of [qiskit-terra](https://github.com/Qiskit/qiskit-terra/)'s transpiler, but it has since grown to cover all the graph usage in Qiskit and other applications.
+The project started as just building a faster general purpose graph to use as the underlying implementation for the DAG at the center of [qiskit-terra](https://github.com/Qiskit/qiskit-terra/)'s transpiler, but it has since grown to cover all the graph usage in Qiskit and other applications.